RomanGoralchuk/Lecture-5/README.md

 2 - Tasks:  - IP filter
             - Content filter
             - MAC filter

+3 New:  - add logger
+        - cleaned code

-3 - How to get router logs?...
+4 Questions: - How to output logger results to the console
+             - Logger in methods doGet and doPost
+             - Study Victor's example